 Echeveria 'Briar Rose'

-Echeveria 'Briar Rose' is a gorgeous succulent that forms short-stemmed, compact rosettes of pastel green leaves with pink margins that become more colorful in winter months.
-The rosettes grow up to 4 inches (10 cm) in diameter, clumping, and often cresting.
-Flowers are pinkish-red outside and yellow inside and appear on short stalks from spring through summer.
+Echeveria 'Briar Rose' is a gorgeous succulent that forms compact short-stemmed rosettes of pastel green leaves with pink margins that become more colorful in the winter months.
+The rosettes grow up to 4 inches (10 cm) in diameter, clumping and often cresting.
+Flowers are pinkish-red outside, yellow inside, and appear on short stalks from spring through summer.

 How to Grow and Care for Echeveria 'Briar Rose'

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

 Light: These succulents prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 During the winter, when your succulents are inside, put them near the brightest window in your home.

 Hardiness: Echeveria 'Briar Rose' can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: When and how to water is crucial for Echeveria care.
 They do not like to be kept too wet, but they also do not like to be kept too dry.
 Therefore, the "soak and dry" method is the preferred schedule for watering Echeverias.

 Fertilizing: Echeverias grow well without fertilizer but may benefit from the extra nutrients.